 It is important to keep in mind that panic is usually an evolutionarily beneficial response to danger.
-Meaning that when we perceive a threat in our environment, it’s good for our body to register it and become fearful of the situation.
+Meaning that when we perceive a threat in our environment, it’s good for our Healthy Body to register it and become fearful of the situation.
 This fear triggers an alarm in our brains, telling us to defend ourselves or get going.
 More specifically, our autonomic nervous system, responsible for controlling our breathing and heart rate outside of our conscious awareness, sends messages to our bodies to get ready for fighting or fleeing.

 When this response occurs in proportion with a perceived threat, it is completely beneficial.
 However, in the case of a panic attack, people can experience these strong feelings of fear and anxiety over a threat or just the thought of a threat that may not actually be detrimental to their survival.
 Our evolutionary stress response can start to react to everyday stress in a way that can end up making us feel scared and too overwhelmed to function.